wooshcz/wooshcz.github.io/content/android/wifi-interference-analyzer.md

 - Change Wireless State permission is used to perform the scanning and turn on the WiFi if it's switched off
 - The app will keep the screen on during periodical scanning or during recording

+## Privacy Policy
+This app does not collect or share any information on how you use the app or what information you enter.
+The application does not communicate over the network.
+It is only capable of monitoring the WiFi networks nearby and display useful information about them.

+## Source Code
+The source code is available at [github.com/wooshcz/wifi-interference-analyzer](https://github.com/wooshcz/wifi-interference-analyzer)

 [Link to Google Play Store](https://play.google.com/store/apps/details?id=com.woosh.wirelesscoverage)